 1. Do your research

 Before starting with us, research the best method of transport for you.
-If you’re studying at our city campus, you have Leeds Railway station 10-15minutes walk away and bus stops right outside our Portland building.
-Our Headingley campus also has great links, with Headingley Railway station a 15-20 minute walk through Beckett’s park.
-This campus is just off Otley Road, a major road link from the outskirts of Leeds into the city centre, offering a number of bus links available to you.
+If you’re studying at our City campus, you have Leeds train station 10-15 minutes walk away and bus stops right outside our Portland building.
+Our Headingley campus also has great links, with Headingley train station a 15-20 minute walk through Beckett’s park.
+Headingley campus is just off Otley Road, a major road link from the outskirts of Leeds into the city centre, offering a number of bus links available to you.

 4. Study on the go

 If you’re using public transport, make use of the commute.
 You can read online journal articles or chapters from your reading lists and check through lecture notes.

 We have great libraries at both of our campus’, but don’t forget that as a student you have access to 200,000 digital resources in our online library as well.
 When writing assignments, you can also access our online resources on your way to and from campus.

 Make sure you invest in a portable charger.
 Your phone will be the main source of music, research, library resources and much more whilst on your commute which means your battery is likely to drain a lot faster.
 A portable charger will help you stay connected until you get home.

 Looking for a way to get to uni and stay fit at the same time.
 Cycling is a great option as both of our campus’ are surrounded by cycle lanes making it safe and easy.
 No bike?
 No problem… our student bike hire scheme means you can hire a bike for as little as £50 for the whole year.
 Already have a bike?
 Then take advantage of our weekly BikeFix Maintenance workshops where you can use their tools and learn basic bike maintenance techniques.
 You can even attend one of our monthly Dr Bike sessions where your bike can have a free health check.

 8. The journey is better with friends